Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Methods

+For each video segment, we construct an undirected spatial temporal graph as explain above \ref{Input} to form representations of the joints over time.
+A spatial configuration partitioning is then applied for constructing the convolution operations on graphs.
+The Spatial Temporal Graph Convolutional Network (ST-GCN) model is composed of multiple spatial temporal graph convolution operators (ST-GCN units), and applies multiple layers of spatial temporal convolutions on the neighbouring spatial and temporal nodes on the input graph.
+Using these convolutions, the hierarchical representations are learned which capture the spatial and temporal dynamics of surgical activities, instead of relying on rule based parsing techniques.
+Following multiple layers of graph convolutions and pooling, a soft-max layer is applied which gives the probability distribution for the corresponding surgical gesture labels.
+We explain each step of our methodology in detail below.

-\subsubsection{Spatial Temporal Graph Construction}
+\subsection{Spatial Temporal Graph Construction}

-For each video segment of $90$ consequent frames ($3$ seconds), we construct an undirected spatial temporal graph G = (V, E) to form hierarchical representation of the joints over temporal sequences of frames.
+For each video segment, we construct an undirected spatial temporal graph G = (V, E) to represent the joints over temporal sequences of frames.
 First, for each frame, we define nodes corresponding each joint.
 We construct the spatial graphs by connecting these nodes with edges according to the connectivity of the surgical tool structure (skeleton).
 Then, for the temporal part, we connect each joint to the same joint in the consecutive frames forming inter-frame edges representing the trajectory of the joint over time.